-The Scot felt his side was suitably prepared for the fixture against Liverpool on Sunday but could not explain his team's lackluster showing as it was humbled by its rivalManchester United manager David Moyes was at a loss to explain Sunday's 3-0 defeat Liverpool at Old Trafford.
+The Scot felt his side were suitably prepared for the fixture against Liverpool on Sunday but could not explain his team's lacklustre showing as they were humbled by their rivals

 The 50-year-old watched on as Steven Gerrard scored twice from the penalty spot before Nemanja Vidic was shown a second yellow card for a foul on Daniel Sturridge inside the penalty area.

-Gerrard missed the ensuing spot kick before Luis Suarez made it three and ensured Liverpool of its first win at Old Trafford in seven attempts.
+Gerrard missed the ensuing spot kick before Luis Suarez made it three and ensured Liverpool of their first win at Old Trafford in seven attempts.

-United was subdued throughout as it slipped to a sixth home defeat in all competitions this season.
+United were subdued throughout as they slipped to a sixth home defeat in all competitions this season.

 And after suffering a further blow in his debut season with the champions, Moyes was surprised by his side's below-par showing.